 Method: In this study, monoclonal antibody C595, anti-MUC-1, was conjugated on Gd3+-based mesoporous silica nanospheres (MSN-Gd3+-C595) (71.1 nm) by utilizing N-5-Azido-2-nitrobenzoyloxy succinimide (ANB-NOS) cross linkers.
-This contrast agent was characterized by using techniques such as nitrogen physisorption, thermogravimetric analysis, scanning and transmission electron microscopy, inductively coupled plasma atomic emission spectrometry (ICP-AES) and Dynamic Light Scattering (DLS).
-The relaxivities was determined using a 3 Tesla MRI scanner.
-The accurate and easily available in vitro assay based on MSN-Gd3+-C595 was applied to identify the cell surface antigen expression in the case of prostate cancer cells then the quantitative data were analyzed.
+This contrast agent was characterized using techniques such as nitrogen physisorption, thermogravimetric analysis, scanning and transmission electron microscopy, inductively coupled plasma atomic emission spectrometry (ICP-AES) and Dynamic Light Scattering (DLS).
+The relaxivities were determined using a 3 Tesla MRI scanner.
+The accurate and easily available in vitro assay based on MSN-Gd3+-C595 was applied to identify the cell surface antigen expression in the case of prostate cancer cells and the quantitative data were analyzed.

 Results: Results showed that N-5-Azido-2-nitrobenzoyloxysuccinimide cross-linkers were suitable for conjugation of C595 on the surface of mesoporous silica nanospheres.
 Protein measurement assay indicated that 8% antibodies were attached on the surface of mesoporous silica nanospheres and TGA and ICP-AES results demonstrated that 19 wt% Gd3+-DTTA were loaded into C595-MSN-Gd3+.
 Furthermore, the obtained data showed a powerful relaxations as well as selective MUC-1 antigen binding to the cell.